Index-Out-Of-Range/junior3-2/xu-qiu-fen-xi-he-xi-tong-she-ji/ppt-1.md

 #### Classes of methodologies
 * Structured methods
-    * Modelsa collection of data +functions external to the data
+    * Models: a collection of data +functions external to the data
     * Notations: data flow diagrams
     > 符号：数据流图
 * Object-oriented methods